 - the publication of the Strategic Environmental Assessment for Further Onshore Oil and Gas Licensing, which assessed the environmental effects of future onshore oil and gas licensing in the UK, as well as the publication of new planning guidance which clarifies the interaction of the planning process with the environmental and safety consenting regimes (as described in our blog post). (more…)

-Jeff Holmstead, Richard Alonso, Jason Hutt and Grant MacIntyre
+12:37 pm by Jeff Holmstead, Richard Alonso, Jason Hutt and Grant MacIntyre